 What Color to Paint A Small Bathroom

-Choosing the right color to paint a small bathroom can go a long way toward making the room seem more open and pleasant.
-Simple, clean colors and a straightforward, clear design can give the impression that the room is larger and even cleaner.
-As you make your decision, keep in mind that there isn’t a single color that is best for small bathrooms.
-There are many options.
-As you consider the task of painting your bathroom, make a list of choices and collect color swatches to help you choose the color you like best.
+Choosing the right color to paint a small bathroom can significantly impact the room’s overall feel, making it seem more open and inviting.
+Simple, clean colors and straightforward designs can create the illusion of a larger and cleaner space.
+As you make your decision, remember that there isn’t a single “best” color for small bathrooms—there are many options.
+As you consider your choices, make a list of possible colors and gather color swatches to help you choose the one that appeals to you most.

 Recessive Colors

-There are specific colors that are known to be recessive because the human eye perceives these colors as indicative of great distance.
-A good example of this would be dull lavender-gray–the color of mountains as they disappear on the horizon.
-Recessive colors, when painted on walls, are known to push the walls of a room back and open up space, creating feelings of airiness.
-In basic color theory, the cool colors (blue, green and purple) are said to be recessive.
-This is basically true–cool colors are more recessive than warm colors–but there’s a little more to it than just that.
-Desaturated cool colors (lavender-gray, blue-gray, sage green) are more recessive than saturated, brighter cool colors (like turquoise, violet and grass green).
+There are specific colors known as recessive, as the human eye perceives them as indicative of great distance.
+A good example is dull lavender-gray, the color of mountains fading on the horizon.
+Recessive colors, when applied to walls, have the effect of “pushing” the walls back, making the space feel more open and airy.
+In basic color theory, cool colors like blue, green, and purple are considered recessive.
+However, there’s more to it than just that—desaturated cool colors (such as lavender-gray, blue-gray, and sage green) are more recessive than their brighter, saturated counterparts (like turquoise, violet, and grass green).

 Neutrals